 This sweet west Denver bugalow needed a little more light and newer kitchen storage.
 We took advantage of the extra space gained by opening a wall.
 The design incorporates a peninsula shaped concrete kitchen counter and frameless, European-style alder cabinets.
 Plaster finishes on walls and ceilings and a newly refinished hardwood floor round out the space.

-For this master bathroom plus walk in closet redesign, we first moved some walls to create a more functional space and bring in more light.
-The bold colors are inspired by handmade Mexican Talavera tiles which were incorporated into the vanity backsplash.
-Cherry woodwork and bronze fixtures complete the old world feel, while a golden-yellow ceiling plaster brightens up the space and adds a modern touch.
-The smooth olive tadelakt shower is a centerpiece of longevity and beauty.
+For this master bathroom and walk in closet remodel, we first moved some walls to create a more functional space and bring in more light.
+The bold colors are inspired by handmade Mexican Talavera tiles.
+We incorporated these handmade tiles into the vanity backsplash.
+Adding cherry woodwork and bronze fixtures completed the old world feel.
+For a splash of fun, a golden-yellow ceiling plaster brightens the space and adds a modern touch.
+The smooth olive tadelakt shower is a centerpiece.

 This small garage conversion in North Park hill needed a facelift.
 We insulated, air sealed, updated the electrical and built a custom desk with cabinets below and shelving above.
 Closing off an old front door and replacing it with an energy efficient window also made the room feel more homey and spacious.
 Bamboo flooring and Limestrong plasters complement the deep blue poured concrete desk surface.

 This ingenious home incorporates many natural and beautiful materials into the structure, as well as the finishes.
 Our lime plasters, both interior and exterior, complement reclaimed wood, custom metal, and polished concrete floors.
 Durisol blocks in the ground level also help capture and sequester carbon.